+100%-

 ” Our current working hypothesis—that a subgroup of patients with CFS has an underlying neurological disease which leads to the symptoms of fatigue and cognitive dysfunction.”

 Two theories might explain what’s causing this ‘neurological disorder’.
-The first suggests a depleted antioxidant system (aka Pall), in the form of reduced glutathione (aka Konynenburg), is resulting in the formation of more free radicals (isoprostanes – aka the MERUK studies) which slam the membranes of brain cells in the frontal lobe causing them to function poorly.
+The first suggests that a depleted antioxidant system (aka Pall), in the form of reduced glutathione (aka Rich Konynenburg), results in the formation of more free radicals (isoprostanes – aka the MERUK studies), which slam the membranes of brain cells in the frontal lobe causing them to function poorly.

 Are free radicals pounding some ME/CFS patients brain cells hard enough to cause small lesions?

-Natelson’s work with Dr. Shungu suggests glutathione levels (the main antioxidant) in the brain have taken a huge hit.
-Finding glutathione reductions elsewhere has proven difficult but Shungu’s finding of a 36% reductions of glutathione in the most energy intensive organ in the body – the brain – may be highly significant.
-The increased brain lactate levels (a byproduct of anerobic respiration) found by no less than three studies, fit right into Natelson’s scenario of impaired cellular metabolism.
+Natelson’s work with Dr. Shungu suggests that glutathione levels (the main antioxidant) in the brains of ME/CFS patients have taken a big hit (@36%).
+The increased brain lactate levels (a byproduct of anaerobic respiration) – found by no less than three studies – fit right into Natelson’s scenario of impaired cellular metabolism.

-( When Natelson re-evaluated the data from a 2009 study finding higher lactate in ME/CFS patients than people with anxiet he found that ME/CFS patients without mood disorders tended to have higher lactate readings.
-Shungu, however, did found similar brain lactate levels in people with ME/CFS and major depression in two studies.
-Those studies bring up the question why patients with major depression might have reduced brain GSH/increased lactate levels but not ME/CFS patients with depression.)
+(When Natelson re-evaluated the data from a 2009 study finding higher lactate in ME/CFS patients than people with anxiety, he found that ME/CFS patients without mood disorders tended to have higher lactate readings.
+Shungu, however, found similar brain lactate levels in people with ME/CFS and major depression.

 Not the Mitochondria